ChessWorld.net - Play Online Chess

 Fork Rating: 600+

-A single piece attacking two targets simultaneously.
+One piece attacks two or more enemy pieces at the same time.
 The Knight is the most famous forking piece.

 Double Attack Rating: 700+

 A simultaneous attack on two targets.
-While often synonymous with a Fork, it can also refer to a move that creates two distinct threats (e.g. Mate and capture).
+Often synonymous with a Fork, but can also refer to creating two distinct threats (like threatening mate and capturing a piece).

 Absolute Pin Rating: 600+

 A piece is pinned to the King.
-It is illegal to move it.
+It is completely illegal to move the pinned piece.

 Relative Pin Rating: 800+

 A piece is pinned to a valuable target (like a Queen).
-Moving it is legal, but loses material.
+Moving it is legal, but will result in a severe material loss.

 Cross-Pin Rating: 1600+

-A rare situation where a piece is pinned from two different directions (vertical and diagonal).
+A rare situation where a piece is pinned from two different directions simultaneously (e.g., vertical and diagonal).
 It is completely paralyzed.

 Skewer Rating: 900+

 The "Reverse Pin."
-You attack a valuable piece (King/Queen), forcing it to move and exposing a lesser piece behind it.
+You attack a highly valuable piece (like a King or Queen), forcing it to move away and exposing a lesser piece behind it to capture.

 3. Discovered Attacks